marcjulianschwarz/obsidian-vault-blog/Posts/textgenmarkov.md

 ## What is a Markov Chain?

-A basic Markov chain is made up of three main parts
+A basic Markov chain consist of three main parts
 - a state space,
 - a transition matrix
 - and an initial distribution